ZhengpingHu/NLP_Visualization/README.md

 Tips:

 This project already set the git to ignore for easier setup, so please download the dataset and put the dataset into the folder: dataset.

+for spaCy:
+Use the command: python -m spacy download en_core_web_sm to install the local English model.